Workplace Safety Is Becoming Law—But Gaps Remain

 Violence in healthcare is at crisis levels.
 Over 80% of nurses report some form of workplace violence — most often it’s aggressive behavior from patients or their visitors — and nearly half say it’s getting worse.

 Illinois took decisive statewide action with Senate Bill 1435, requiring every hospital worker to carry a panic button built directly into their employee ID badge.
-This ensures that no staff member, from clinical staff to care providers to janitorial teams, is left without a lifeline.
-The legislation sets a new benchmark: worker security isn’t optional — it’s built into the job.
+This is the most far-reaching healthcare workplace safety law in the country, covering:

-What’s missing?
-A human in the loop
+What’s Missing?
+A Human in the Loop

 Panic button laws are forcing industries to act, but legislation alone doesn’t guarantee real protection.
 Most systems can send alerts, summon security, notify management, or call first responders.
 That’s the baseline.